 This summer, explore one of the beautiful beaches on Lake Erie, where you can find some of the warmest waters and finest sand in all of Ontario.

 Head over to Rock Point Beach, a lovely one kilometer sand and pebble beach where potential paleontologists will love examining for exposed fossils in the ancient coral reef embedded in a limestone shelf along the beach.
 There’s something for everyone at Rock Point, a local provincial park, with hiking trails and nature programming for children during the summer months, and a dog friendly beach for family pets.
 In fact, this beach is perfect for seasoned birders, as over 260 species of birds have been recorded in the park, and there is a bird banding station located directly within.
 Wondering how to get there?
 Why not take our scenic Cruise the Coast Route or the Grand River Route, which is perfect for motorcyclists who are looking for beautifully winding roads with mesmerizing landscapes.
 If you’re looking for somewhere to eat head to Debb’s Cuisine on Queen where they combine the freshest local ingredients, an inspired method, and particular presentation to create the perfect meal.
-When the day is done, head to Lalor Estate Inn and stroll around the entire acre of gardens and beautiful trees.

 The beach at Erieau has some of the warmest waters on Lake Erie and some of the region’s best fishing at Erieau Marina.
 This family friendly beach is a place where kids can enjoy the warm water temperatures and great sand.
 The good on-shore winds makes Erieau the perfect destination for windsurfers and sailboaters, so head over to Erieau Wakeboard and Watersports School, which offers lessons in wakeboarding, waterskiing, kneeboarding, wakeskating, and wakesurfing.
 Or you can head into the quaint downtown area where you can find ice cream shops, stores, restaurants, and Bayside Brewing Co., the local microbrewery.
 Stay over at one of plenty campgrounds within an hour’s drive of the town, like the Bayview Bliss Cabins, or spend the night at Bye the Bay Bed & Breakfast, which offers a warm and friendly atmosphere in one of Ontario’s most beautiful and recreational areas.
 When you leave, take the Cruise the Coast Route, a 6 hour, 263 km ride along the scenic north shore of Lake Erie.